License agreement for the use of the MailUp Platform

 The Client undertakes to include in each message of a promotional, commercial nature and / or for which the legal basis used is the consent, sent through the MailUp® Platform a functioning link that enables the recipient to have access to all information necessary to freely unsubscribe and therefore not receive any further emails.
 The above-mentioned link for cancellation must be clear, recognizable and legible.
 The cancellation must be automatic, take place through a maximum of two clicks and not require the insertion of a password or the mailing of an email.
 Any requests to unsubscribe must be processed by the Client within 3 (three) days after the request.
 MailUp reserves the right to verify the actual compliance with this deadline by which the Client must cancel the requesting party from the mailing lists loaded onto the database of the MailUp® Platform.

 The Client further declares that it is aware of and accepts that the gathering of consent from the recipients of the messages or the identification of an appropriate legal basis for the processing is a duty that rests exclusively with the Client.
-Similarly, the Client is solely responsible for informing the recipients that for the mailing of communications, it may avail itself of supports provided by third parties, such as the MailUp® Platform.
+Similarly, it is the sole responsibility of the Client to inform recipients that they may use media provided by third parties, such as the MailUp® Platform.
 Moreover, the Client is solely responsible for informing recipients, prior to using the MailUp® Platform, that – with regard to email communications – statistical tracing systems may be used which allow for the detection of the opening of a message and click made on links (hypertext links contained in the email), identifying them by quantities and dates in accordance with the specific techniques indicated of the MailUp® Platform.

 MailUp is therefore released and will be fully indemnified and held harmless by the Client from and against any liability deriving from the methods used by the Client to enter the data in the databases made available to the latter for the use of the MailUp® Platform, as well as the methods of gathering consent for the use of such instruments.
 In order to ensure high quality in the mailing of messages and to offer to the Client all instruments that may be useful to prevent the mailing of unwanted messages, MailUp will automatically exclude from mailing lists entered onto the MailUp® Platform email addresses which are inexistent and/or wrong, recipients who have expressed their desire not to receive communications from the Client and other recipients to whom any contacts for commercial purposes do not appear to comply with the spam prevention criteria and are potentially harmful to its commercial image, also taking into account best practices recognized by operators in the sector.